THE WHEATON INTERNET TELESCOPE AT GROVE CREEK

 Greg Ford

 The Wheaton Telescope is a fully internet remote controlled telescope, housed in Grove Creek's remote controlled western sliding-roof observatory, 30 meters (100 feet) west of the main domed observatory.
-It is a research and educational facility run as a joint collaboration between Wheaton College in Norton, MA, USA, Andrew Mattingly and the Grove Creek Observatory in New South Wales, Australia.
+It is a research and educational facility run as a joint collaboration between Wheaton College in Norton, MA, USA and Andrew Mattingly from Sydney.
+Grove Creek Observatory provides the observatory building and resources, which is maintained by observatory staff.

 10" Meade LX-200 GPS - SBIG STL-1001E CCD Camera